biobakery/baqlava/readme.md

 ## Paired MGX - MTX Data

 Because BAQLaVa works with both metagenomic and metatranscriptomic data, you may want to profile paired MGX-MTX data.
+To do so, we suggest the following workflow: After both samples has been QC'd and rRNA reads have been removed from the MTX sample, run MetaPhlan to carry out bacterial profiling on the MGX sample.
+The produced bacterial taxonomic profile should then be provided to BAQLaVa profiling of both the MTX and MGX sample with --taxonomic-profile (see section above).
+Doing this will deplete the same set of bacteria from both MGX and MTX samples.

 ## BAQLaVa Full Length Genomes

-**NOTE:** If you'd like to access the full length BAQLaVa genomes, they are available for download here:
+The databases BAQLaVa uses in profiling are comprised of only VGB-specific genetic regions (markers) and ORFs.
+If you'd like to use the full genomes for the viruses within VGBs for further analysis, you can download them here:

 https://g-227ca.190ebd.75bc.data.globus.org/baqlava-db/BAQLaVa.V0.5.raw_databases.tar.gz